 There is no way that you can get maximum performance by setting your pipe at one length and not testing.

 With a modified engine, it is quite easy, as our pipe “hits” pretty hard.

 Same approach.
+Set the pipe at 13.5 inches.
 Run different props and find one that you like.